jveilleux/FarmFreshWeb/permissions-in-multi-enterprise-order-cycles.md

 ### The Coordinator

-_When the Coordinator of an order cycle is a hub, the full OC interface is loaded…_
+_When the Coordinator of an order cycle is a farmers market, the full OC interface is loaded…_

 * Create order cycles
 * Set and edit the name of the order cycle and the opening and closing dates.